Shraman-jain/exl_project_team_2/README.md

 ## Usage

-- Launch the web app locally or through a deployed link (if available).
+- Launch the web app locally.
 - Input the transaction data including `V1`, `V2`, ..., `V28`, `Amount`, and `Time`.
 - Click **Predict** to check if the transaction is fraudulent or not.
 - Explore visualizations and the explanation of models used.